17 Foreign Language Speaking Activities That Simulate Real-world Conversation

 Ask the students to draw their scenes/tasks from the bowl.
 Depending on the skill level of your students, you can ask them to do the scene impromptu — they should perform as soon as they’re done reading what’s written on the paper.

 For beginners and intermediate students, it would be better if you give them a day or two to compose their lines or dialogue.
 Doing it this way, you give ample time for students to wrestle with the language, research and practice their lines over and over.

 5. Sing Me That Song

 Students pick a familiar English song.
 They’ll translate that song into the target language, then sing it in the translated lyrics.
 This is an activity where students get speaking practice through music and melody.

 Students are given their pick of English songs.
 Any song will do, from Katy Perry’s “Friday Night” to Tom Jones’s “Delilah.”
 As homework, they’ll have to translate two stanzas and the chorus of the song and submit to you a copy of the original and translated lyrics so you can check and polish their work.

 Come presentation day, the student sings the translated (and corrected) lyrics in front of the class, to the delight of everyone seated.

 This activity is actually both a translation exercise as well as a speaking activity.
-It broadens your class’s vocabulary by engaging them in a translation activity.
-And beyond that, you have just given them a wonderful opportunity for practice by employing the memory-friendly device of song.
-Trust me, your wards will find it very difficult to forget the song and the experience many years hence.
+It broadens your class’s vocabulary by engaging them in translation activities.
+And beyond that, you have just given them a wonderful opportunity to practice by singing a song.

 6. Hard Questions